HenryKpano/dbt_elt_project/README.md

 - dbt run
 - dbt test

-Models created
+# Models created
+- Customers:
-- Customers: This model creats the total information about the customers in the company
+    This model creats the total information about the customers in the company.

 -

-Model Test Cases Written
+# Model Test Cases Written
 - Cutomers:

+- Payments:

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)